liuyadong/GCSM/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Rewrote the start of description.
+* Added single quotes to the package name RcppArmadillo in description.

-* Provided full names of all acronyms in the description.

 ## Test environments
 * local R installation, R 4.0.2